 The connection between measuring and number makes measurement a vital part of school mathematics.
 Measurement is an important setting for negative and irrational numbers as well as positive numbers, since negative numbers arise naturally from situations with two directions and irrational numbers are commonplace in geometry.
 Measurement representations and tools are often used when students are learning about number properties and operations.
 For example, area grids and representations of volume using unit cubes can help students understand multiplication and its properties.
 The number line can help students understand ordering and rounding numbers.
 Measurement also has a strong connection to other areas of school mathematics and other subjects.
 Problems in algebra are often drawn from measurement situations and functions are used to relate measures to each other.
-Geometry regularly focuses on measurement aspects of geometric figures.
-Probability and statistics provide ways to measure chance and to compare sets of data.
+Geometry regularly focuses on measurement aspects of data.
 The measurement of time, values of goods and services, physical properties of objects, distances, and various kinds of rates exemplify the importance of measurement in everyday activities.